jub0bs/git-aliases/README.md

 A collection of UNIX shell scripts for defining useful Git aliases, with an emphasis on

+- efficiency
-- portability (all scripts are tested in `dash`)
+- portability:  all scripts are tested in `dash`
-- stability (Git plumbing commands are used wherever possible)
+- stability:    Git plumbing commands are used wherever possible

 ## Aliases

-- `git greenbranch`: list local branches that contain commits newer than a specific date
+- `git greenbranch`: list local branches that contain commits newer than a specified date

 - `git isnewest`: is the current branch the most recent one?

+- `git ndiff`: show the changes between the n-th revision that changed a specified path

 - `git newest-branch`: show the short name of the most recent branch